Respiratory Therapy

 Explore a rewarding career advancing community care with clinical care.

-The Respiratory Therapy Ontario College Advanced Diploma program prepares you for success in the profession of respiratory therapy.
+The three-year Respiratory Therapy Ontario College Advanced Diploma program prepares you for success in the profession of respiratory therapy.
 With access to state-of-the-art equipment, simulation techniques and clinical placements, you gain the hands-on skills necessary for employment.

-Graduates typically find employment:
+Graduates typically find employment in:

 Courses